 - Embryo-fetal toxicity: Fetal harm can occur.
 Advise pregnant women of the potential hazard to the fetus.

-ADCETRIS was studied as monotherapy in 160 patients in two phase 2 trials.
+ADCETRIS was studied as monotherapy in 160 patients with classical HL and sALCL in two uncontrolled single-arm trials.
 Across both trials, the most common adverse reactions (≥20%), regardless of causality, were neutropenia, peripheral sensory neuropathy, fatigue, nausea, anemia, upper respiratory tract infection, diarrhea, pyrexia, rash, thrombocytopenia, cough and vomiting.

 Concomitant use of strong CYP3A4 inhibitors or inducers, or P-gp inhibitors, has the potential to affect the exposure to monomethyl auristatin (MMAE).

 Use in Specific Populations